-BNA is the French Standardization Office operating within the French Standardization System (SFN) in the fields of road vehicles, cycles and ambulances sector.
-It acts within the framework of an agreement of the Ministry of the Economy and Finance (in charge of Industry), the latter having been renewed for 3 years as from 1st January 2018.
+BNA is a sectorial French Standardization Office operating within the French Standardization System (SFN) in the fields of road vehicles, cycles and ambulances sector.
+It acts within the framework of an agreement of the Ministry of the Economy, Industry and Digital Technology.
 It acts on behalf of AFNOR delegation.

 BNA was created in 1927.